Jacek Markunas was born on August 13th 1952 in Lodz, Poland and died September 7th 2005.

 Through years of creating abstract worlds he managed to develop his visual language and found his own, unique style of expression.
 He was interested in using vibrant colours and forms to create an alternative worlds.
 His style changed through the years, from the sophisticated – full of symbols compositions – to very simple, aesthetic forms.
 He loved using lively colours and simple forms.

 Art always meant a lot to him.
 It was much more important than the ‘real’ world because it was always more spiritual and powerful.
-He believed that only art can change the world and that abstract paintings can expose powerful messages because of showing alternative possibilities, different consciousness and in result, helping people stretch their imagination.
+He believed that only art can change the world and the abstract paintings can expose powerful messages shown through vibrant colours, shapes and forms resulting in helping people stretch their imagination.